tlrmendonca/bookstore-frontend/README.md

 1. Components are 98% AI generated and not at all efficient in terms of sheer number of files (made in batches).

+2. General application logic doesn't make much sense at all.

 ### Structure:
 ```
 /src/